HappyGroupHub/Discord-Line-Message-Sync/README.md

 # | Made by LD (MIT License)         |
 # ++--------------------------------++

+# Bot Owner
+# Fill in your name so others can know who is hosting the bot
+# This will be shown when someone types /about
+bot_owner: ''

 # Paste your endpoint for the webhook here.
 # You can use ngrok to get a free static endpoint now!
 # Find out more here: https://ngrok.com/